 - Radiotherapy can cause teratogenicity (i.e. lead to abnormal fetal development).
-During radiotherapy, both male and female patients (if applicable) should use an effective method of contraception. - Radiotherapy may affect the function of your pacemaker.
+During radiotherapy, both male and female patients (if applicable) should take contraceptive measures. - Radiotherapy may affect the function of your pacemaker.
 Please let us know if you have a cardiac pacemaker.